huyz/chromium-search-sync/README.md

 ### Process Detection

-The tool uses the `ps` command to detect running Brave processes and will refuse to run if Brave is active.
+The tool uses the `ps` command to detect running browser processes (both Brave and Chrome) and will refuse to run if any are active.
 This prevents database corruption and ensures safe operation.

 ### Smoke Test Features

 The `--smoke-test` option performs comprehensive validation:

 - OS detection and path validation
-- Brave directory structure verification
+- Browser directory structure verification
 - Profile discovery testing
 - SQLite database schema validation
 - Write permission checks